Réviance Plastic Surgery and Aesthetic Center

 What To Expect During Your Eyelid Surgery

-Dr. Kim and Dr. Chan tailor their surgical approach depending on whether you choose to have work done on your upper or lower eyelids or both.
+Dr. Chan tailors his surgical approach depending on whether you choose to have work done on your upper or lower eyelids or both.
 Upper blepharoplasty involves incisions along the crease of the lids, leading to virtually invisible scars.
 Lower blepharoplasty incisions are either transconjunctival (hidden beneath the lower lash line) or transcutaneous (also called the subciliary approach), depending on the extent of correction required.

 Eyelid surgery is relatively quick and performed on an outpatient basis.
 It is usually done with local anesthesia, though the specific details of your surgery (especially if you combine it with other procedures) may necessitate the use of general anesthesia.